vulpineblaze/irc_bot_test001/README.md

 #### Function Requirements for *Version 1.1.0*

+  * Change the name of the bot
+    * ...

   * Debug output will be toggled by some kinda of `!debug` flag
     * sometimes I want to watch the bot work, most times I dont.
     * toggle boolean based on db object